FeatureCloud/app-four/README.md

 by automatically instantiating and running MyApp.
 Developers should implement their applications in MyApp class which has five methods; except for `centralized` which is dedicated for centralized training, all other predefined methods will be called in corresponding predefined states.

+In general, we assume your program is simple enough that does not need to costumize or change many of provided functionalities in FeatureCloud.
+Therefore, some steps of Dockerization and connection to the controller are transparently implemented in `utils`.

 ### Federated
    For federated learning, the app executes the following states: